 In this pandas drop columns by index article, I will explain how to drop columns by index with several DataFrame examples.
-You can drop column by index in pandas by using DataFrame.drop() method and by using DataFrame.iloc[].columns
+You can drop a column by index in pandas by using DataFrame.drop() method and by using DataFrame.iloc[].columns

 property to get the column names by index.